didelchev/ai-meal-planner/README.md

-## Status: The project is currently in active development 🚧
+## 🚧 The project is currently in active development 🚧